brickbots/PiFinder/docs/user_guide.md

 * To start, point your telescope at a distant object or bright star and center it in your telescope eyepiece.
 * Turn on the PiFinder if it's not on already
 * Make sure your PiFinder is in [Preview](#preview) mode so you can see what the camera sees.
-  * If you are doing this during the day, you'll need to use the Down control button to reduce the exposure
+  * If you are doing this during the day, you'll need to use the _DN_ key to reduce the exposure
 * Use the three thumbscrews to adjust the tilt of the camera.
 Between each adjustment, make sure you wait for a new exposure to be taken to see the results.
 This normally takes about 1.5 seconds (at night), depending on your exposure settings.
 * If the PiFinder is not holding alignment between observing sessions, try tightening the middle screw, or selecting a stronger spring, to help hold the cell more tightly against the thumbscrews.